polydawn/rosetta/README.md

 Caveats
 -------

+### file size

+There is no strict limit to the size of file that can be encrypted with Rosetta, but it's not designed with multi-gigabyte ISOs in mind either.
+Rosetta may allocate `O(n)` memory proportional to the size of your file when operating on it (both `nacl` and the PEM libraries we use require the full content to be in memory at once), and since our storage format involves Base64 encoding, the ciphertext file will be somewhat larger than the original cleartext file.

+But for any reasonably sized human-written document, yeah, chill out.
+It's fine.

+### security

 You are responsible for the security of the device on which you run this program.

 Fundamentally, if you decrypt a secret on an untrusted device, you lose.